dansmyers/AI/2-A*_and_Backtracking/Deliverables/2-Satisfaction.md

 - Try to solve the instance, again discussed in more detail below.
 Report the result as true or false.

-- Repeat for 100 trials, recording the fraction of randomized instances that were solvable for the chosen value of *m*
+- Repeat for 25 trials, recording the fraction of randomized instances that were solvable for the chosen value of *m*.
+25 repetitions should give a smooth curve, but you can experiment with more if the curve seems too jumpy.

 - Repeat for values of *m* from 1.0 to 8.0 in units of .25.